latex3/tagging-project/documentation/wtpdf/fulldoc.md

  - The footnote is correctly identified and the footnote text is read in a suitable place
  - All mathematics are read correctly and can be understood
  - Graphics are not dropped; instead their Alt text is read
+ - Punctuations, symbols, and newlines are announced in verbatim text

 #### Remaining issues

- - There is a strange pause when reading the verbatim text (to be investigated)
- - The display of verbatim code is read without the parentheses and curly brackets
+ - Not all newlines are announcement in the verbatim text (bug in LaTeX code to handle that; to be fixed)
  - Reading of hyphenated words is incorrect (this is a Foxit Reader issue; to be fixed)

 #### Summary

-The example shows that the accessibility of STEM documents produced by LaTeX is very high and there are no problems with complex material apart from code displays.
+The example shows that the accessibility of STEM documents produced by LaTeX is very high and there are no problems with complex material.

-The fact that code displays are read incompletely is a general problem of the speech software and unrelated to PDF, i.e., the same defects show up if code is displayed in HTML.
-We do, however, expect to ensure that LaTeX puts additional Aria guidance in the code displays so that punctuations and other symbols relevant to understanding code are not dropped by the speech software.